A Survey: Spatiotemporal Consistency in Video Generation: Introduction

-\paragraph{Contributions:} The contributions of this survey are primarily in three aspects.
-(1) We review the research progress in video generation from the perspective of spatiotemporal consistency, which is novel compared to existing video generation surveys~\cite{li2024survey,liu2024sora,xiong2024autoregressive}.
-(2) We summarize current advances in video generation and introduces their contributions to maintaining spatiotemporal consistency.
-(3) We discuss future promising directions and challenges in this field with respect to spatiotemporal consistency.
-Relevant reference works are listed in Appendix Table \ref{tab : table 1}.
-We hope that this survey will contribute to the development of advanced video generation technologies in the future.
+In this survey, we comprehensively review the works that aimed to maintain spatiotemporal consistency in various aspects, including Generation Models~\cite{melnik2024video}, Feature Representations~\cite{yang2023diffusion,cho2024sora}, Generation Frameworks~\cite{liu2024sora}, Post-processing Techniques~\cite{liu2024sora}, Training Methods~\cite{singh2023survey} and Benchmarks and Evaluation Metrics~\cite{li2024survey}.
+Specifically, Section \ref{Sec:Generation Models} introduces the fundamental principles of mainstream generation models.
+Section \ref{Sec:Feature Representations} systematically explains how to construct the latent spatiotemporal feature distributions from video data.
+Section \ref{Sec:Generation Frameworks} summarizes the sampling strategies generation frameworks for spatiotemporal video sequences.
+Section \ref{Sec:Post-processing Techniques} discusses how to perform fine-grained optimization on generated spatiotemporal sequences through post-processing techniques.
+Section \ref{Sec:Training Strategies} outlines a series of effective training methods to enhance the spatiotemporal modeling capabilities.
+Section \ref{Sec:Benchmarks and Evaluation Metrics} summarizes relevant benchmark and evaluation metrics, which validate and quantify the quality and consistency of generated content.
+Section \ref{Sec:Future Directions and Challenges} delivers the future directions and challenges in spatiotemporal consistency video generation.
+The structure of this survey is shown in Figure \ref{Fig:Overview Structure Diagram}.

-\paragraph{Sections Structure:} In Section \ref{Foundation Models}, we summarize the principles and applications of four foundation generation models.
-In Section \ref{Information Representations}, we introduce several effective visual information representation methods.
-In Section \ref{Generation Schemes}, we review four video generation schemes based on video generation concepts.
-In Section \ref{Post-processing Techniques}, we present commonly used post-processing techniques that enhance video performance.
-In Section \ref{Evaluation Metrics}, we outline various video evaluation metrics.
-In Section \ref{Future Directions and Challenges}, we discuss the potential future directions and ongoing challenges in this field.
-In Section \ref{Conclusions}, we provide a summary of our work and express our aspirations for the advancement of future research.
+\paragraph{\bf Contributions:} The primary contributions of this survey are threefold: (1) We frame video generation as a process of sequential sampling from high-dimensional spatiotemporal distributions and review research progress from the perspective of spatiotemporal consistency, distinguishing from existing surveys on video generation~\cite{li2024survey,liu2024sora,xiong2024autoregressive}; (2) We comprehensively summarize current research progress in video generation and elucidate its contributions to maintaining spatiotemporal consistency; (3) We explore future development opportunities and challenges in spatiotemporal consistency within this field.
+Relevant references are detailed in Table \ref{tab:Summary of Video Works}.
+We hope this survey provides valuable insights for advancing future video generation technologies.